araxiaonline/ClassScrolls/README.md

-# Custom WoW Classes and Abilities
+# Custom Azeroth WoW Sub-Class Scrolls

-This repository contains the custom class designs and spell modifications for a **World of Warcraft private server**.
+This repository contains the class scroll designs and spell modifications for a **Azerothcore WOTLK 3.3.5**.
 Each class is inspired by existing NPC archetypes and includes a set of unique abilities adapted to work for different power types: **Rage**, **Energy**, and **Runic Power**.

+---

 ## Overview
 - **Number of Classes**: 13